 “Cards Against Mundanity” is a fun and engaging team building workshop that significantly boosts performance, innovation and employee retention and satisfaction immediately after the session.
 Here is a Google doc that shows you all the research and data to prove it to you.

 Teams typically realize a 5% to 10% increase in key metrics (including sales) in the proceeding 90 days (and some have seen as much as 25%-50%).
 How?
 In 45 minutes or less after playing the game, teams will build deeper, closer and more trusted relationships than what it would take them to create in 5, 10 or 15 years (that’s if the team all stayed together with zero turnover).

 The team building workshop works for any size corporation, startup, nonprofit, school, association, and organization.
 It can be used with an individual team, remote teams, board of directors, and also used with strategic 3rd parties such as partners, investors, suppliers, customers, and more.

-Organizations such as Amazon, Google, E&Y, Oracle, Microsoft, Worldwide Express, Antenna Group, PRSA, several Chambers of Commerce, small businesses such as Interview Connections, and more than fifty others have benefitted from this new team building strategy and process to build high performing and innovative teams and culture.
-Thousands of people have experienced the game-changing impact and experiences.
+Organizations such as Amazon, Google, E&Y, Oracle, Microsoft, Worldwide Express, Antenna Group, PRSA, several Chambers of Commerce, small businesses such as Interview Connections, and more than fifty others have benefitted from this new team-building strategy and process to build high performing and innovative teams and culture.
+More than 5,000 people have experienced the game-changing impact and experiences.